-Furthermore, qualia are also directly accessible to the subject as 'immediate phenomenological qualities' (Block 281; Dennett, 'Quining Qualia' 385) as they arise from experience and interaction with the world.
+Furthermore, qualia are also directly accessible to the subject as "immediate phenomenological qualities" (Dennett, 'Quining Qualia' 385) as they arise from experience and interaction with the world.
 When these four considerations are taken together, it becomes rather difficult to talk about qualia in any meaningful way, and as a result, suggests this idea does not refer to anything in human consciousness (Dennett, 'Quining Qualia' 386-87).

 To persuade the reader toward a rejection of qualia, Dennett introduces a number of intuition pumps (IP) which present a scenario with a set of premises to motivate a certain question, point, or conclusion.
 Since arguments only operate with well-defined concepts, Dennett thinks these types of thought experiments are the right tools for supporting his claims about qualia, especially considering this topic involves "intuitive' concepts" (Dennett, 'Quining Qualia' 383).
-By responding to a subset of these intuition pumps, my hope is to demonstrate the value of qualia for explaining certain aspects of our experiences.
-The subset of IPs I have selected involves relatively simple physiological processes for the sake of explanatory clarity.
-I decided to avoid IPs involving vision, surgical processes, and theoretical technologies due to the degree of physiological intricacy involved, and given our lack of understanding in certain areas of neurological functioning.
-There are plenty of questions Dennett raises which may not have clear answers at present, however, this fact does not necessarily mean we can discount the significance of qualia in general.
+In an attempt to sow seeds of doubt in Dennett's take, I respond to a subset of these IPs with examples aimed at demonstrating a contrasting perspective.
+The subset chosen purposely includes relatively simple physiological processes for the sake of explanatory clarity, as IPs involving vision, surgical processes, and theoretical technologies require more context and explanation.
+Furthermore, there are plenty of questions Dennett raises which may not have clear answers at present, however, this fact does not necessarily mean we can discredit the significance of qualia overall.
 The IPs I do investigate involve our sense of taste, smell, and hearing because these scenarios involve processes which are relatively straightforward, and are thus easier to describe or discuss from an abstract perspective.
 That said, I did not address IP13 "the osprey cry" (Dennett, 'Quining Qualia' 404) because any reply must also address the epistemic complexity of this thought experiment, a task which involves enough discussion to warrant a separate paper.
 Although many of Dennett's IPs indicate a number of mysteries lingering in the specific scientific and subjective details of sensory processing, there are instances where an association between sensory faculties and their resulting phenomenal experiences can be established, suggesting qualia are a significant element of human consciousness.